Blaizzy/mlx-embeddings/docs/How-to-Create-and-Maintain-a-Tap.md

 The `brew tap-new` command can be used to create a new tap along with some template files.

 Tap formulae follow the same format as the core’s ones, and can be added under either the `Formula` subdirectory, the `HomebrewFormula` subdirectory or the repository’s root.
 The first available directory is used, other locations will be ignored.
-We recommend use of subdirectories because it makes the repository organisation easier to grasp, and top-level files are not mixed with formulae.
+We recommend the use of subdirectories because it makes the repository organisation easier to grasp, and top-level files are not mixed with formulae.

 See [homebrew/core](https://github.com/Homebrew/homebrew-core) for an example of a tap with a `Formula` subdirectory.

-## Naming your formulae to avoid clashes
+### Naming your formulae to avoid clashes

-If your formulae have the same name as Homebrew/homebrew-core formulae they cannot be installed side-by-side.
-If you wish to create a different version of a formula that's in Homebrew/homebrew-core (e.g. with `option`s) consider giving it a different name e.g. `nginx-full` for more fully-featured `nginx` formula.
-This will allow both `nginx` and `nginx-full` to be installed at the same time (assuming one is `keg_only` or the linked files do not clash).
+If a formula in your tap has the same name as a Homebrew/homebrew-core formula they cannot be installed side-by-side.
+If you wish to create a different version of a formula that's in Homebrew/homebrew-core (e.g. with `option`s) consider giving it a different name; e.g. `nginx-full` for a more full-featured `nginx` formula.
+This will allow both `nginx` and `nginx-full` to be installed at the same time (assuming one is [`keg_only`](https://rubydoc.brew.sh/Formula#keg_only-class_method) or the linked files do not clash).

-### Installing
+## Installing

 If it’s on GitHub, users can install any of your formulae with `brew install user/repo/formula`.
 Homebrew will automatically add your `github.com/user/homebrew-repo` tap before installing the formula. `user/repo/formula` points to the `github.com/user/homebrew-repo/**/formula.rb` file here.